What to do with rhubarb?

 Batter (left), pancakes on the griddle (back center), cooked rhubarb (right) and cooked pancakes (front center) - yum!

 My rhubarb pancakes recipe is also pretty basic.
 You can essentially pick your favorite pancake recipe and add rhubarb (I’ve even added raw thawed frozen rhubarb in a time crunch before).
-I don’t add any sugar to my recipe below and maple syrup alone is enough for our family to sweeten our pancakes.
+I don’t add any sugar to my recipe below and local maple syrup is enough for our family to sweeten our pancakes.

 You can also make rhubarb sauce to top the pancakes - maple syrup complements this well!
-I’d advise topping regular pancakes as a double dose of rhubarb may be a little much!
+But I’d advise topping regular pancakes as a double dose of rhubarb may be a little much!

 When we can’t get enough rhubarb is our pancakes, we can always add a side of raw rhubarb!